Operation Sana: First stage

 On 13 September, the ARBiH launched its advance, codenamed Sana 95, from Bihać towards the Sana River.
 The initial advance was undertaken by OG South and spearheaded by the 502nd Mountain Brigade against VRS positions on the Grabež Plateau south of the town.
 As its defences yielded to the ground assault supported by HV artillery fire, the VRS started to retreat south towards Bosanski Petrovac, alongside civilians fleeing the area.
 The ARBiH pursued the retreating VRS, capturing Kulen Vakuf the next day, and Bosanski Petrovac on 15 September.
 That same day, the ARBiH linked up with the HV approximately 12 km southeast of Bosanski Petrovac.
-The HV had captured Drvar and reached the Oštrelj Pass, as part of Operation Maestral 2.
+The HV had captured Drvar and reached the Oštrelj Pass, as part of Operation Mistral 2.
 Both forces mistook the other for the VRS, leading to a friendly fire incident.

 Even though the left flank of the salient created by the ARBiH advance was vulnerable, the VRS could not exploit the opportunity because it had no reserves available in the area.
 An effort to widen the salient commenced on 15 September, when OG North moved against Bosanska Krupa and Otoka in an assault spearheaded by the 503rd, 505th and 517th brigades.
 At the same time, OG South regrouped in Bosanski Petrovac in anticipation of reinforcements arriving from the 7th Corps.
 The regrouping involved the creation of a new formation, OG Centre, consisting of the 502nd, 505th, 506th and 517th brigades, all of which had been previously assigned to the two existing OGs.
 OG South's 501st and 510th brigades continued their advance, and captured Ključ on 17 September, having advanced covering 70 km since the start of the operation.
 On the same day, OG North captured Bosanska Krupa and Otoka, and the 510th Brigade was also transferred to OG Centre.
 This marked the completion of the first stage of Operation Sana.